Prologue: The Mysterious Island

 He pointed the wand at his supervisor, Janet.
 “I’m sorry,” he whispered, although there was no need.
 “Infinete.”
-Janet wouldn’t be capable of recalling anything that had happened in the past ten minutes when he undid the time spell.
+Janet wouldn’t recall anything that had happened in the past ten minutes when he unwound the time spell.

 “Otentum,” he muttered.
 A velvety ribbon-like substance shot from the end of his wand.
 It was The Signal, so that all magical citizens living in New York would know that the protection around their country had been broken.
-Only magical people could see this aqua ribbon, which now began swirling in the air and then split in two.
-One went down toward the north end of the avenue that curved around several buildings in the distance, and the other down the south, where he watched it split again and twist down the streets that branched off it.
+Only witches and wizards could see this aqua ribbon, which now began swirling in the air, splitting in two.
+One went down toward the north end of the avenue that curved around several buildings in the distance and the other down the south, where he watched it split again and twist down the streets that branched off.

-When it reached every home with magical citizens, and someone who knew of his or her magical abilities saw it, it would disappear.
+When the ribbon reached every home with magical citizens – and someone who knew of his or her magical abilities saw it – it would disappear.
 All the people of his community would know.
 They would be informed.
-There were other government officials who would pass the message on when he broke the time spell.
+There were other government officials who would pass the message on to his country when he broke the time spell.
 He went back inside and performed the complicated magic that rid the computer system of any and all information concerning the island and replaced it with false calculations.
-Then he went to the back room.
+He then waited.

-It came just moments later, a bright red ribbon.
-Protection had been restored.
+It came just moments later; a bright red ribbon.
+Protection was restored.

 Moments passed but Janet didn't call him over.

 He may have grown to admire her, but after this incident he knew he would be relocated once more.
 Finally, he would return to Zartia.
 Home.
-He wished he could tell her how he felt but, sadly, he would not get the chance, because duty called.
+He wished he could tell her how he felt but, sadly, he would not get the chance – duty called.